mpundlik/cn-sample-service/cmd/topology/README.md

     -listen-client-urls http://0.0.0.0:2379
 ```

-When the step2 is running it should be clearly visible in logs.
+The logs content should reflect that step2 is running.

 #### Step 3

-This step add a watcher to react for ETDC changes to be able work if data are changed (or deleted).
+Step3 adds a watcher into the plugin, that watches for changes in ETDC and reacts to them.
-Also creating dependencies and if the plugin doesn't need all connectors flavors will be changed to only needed plugins.
+In previous steps, predefined flavours from cn-infra were used.
+In this step, flavor specific to the plugin was created.

-- First of all a Deps _like dependencies_ need to be created
+- First of all, _Deps structure_ needs to be created.

 ```go
 // Deps lists dependencies of TopologyPlugin.